wobbals/opentok-mos-estimator/OpenTokMOS-iOS/README.md

 ## License

-OpenTokMOS is available under the MIT license.
+OpenTokMOS is available under the Apache 2.0 license.
 See the LICENSE file for more info.